cloud-design-dev/cde-dev-guides/docs/code-engine/container-image-build-ce.md

 This guide will show you how to use [IBM Code Engine](https://cloud.ibm.com/docs/codeengine?topic=codeengine-about) to build a container image from a Source control repository.
 Behind the scenes Code Engine will use [Tekton](https://tekton.dev/) pipelines to pull our source code from a Github repository and then create a container image using the supplied Docker file.
 After the build is complete Code Engine will push the new container image in to the [IBM Cloud Container Registry](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_overview).

-**NOTE**: Code Engine is currently an experimental offering and all resources are deleted every 7 days.

 ## Start a session in IBM Cloud Shell
 In the IBM Cloud console, click the IBM Cloud Shell icon